- The Requested resource is in use error message can appear when your computer is infected with the SmartService Trojan.

 Scan the listed files and look for suspicious names, which you feel could be malware.
 If you are unsure about any, look them up before deleting them.

-Be careful when installing software you downloaded from the Internet.
+Be careful when installing the software you downloaded from the Internet.
 Many people unknowingly grant malware programs permission to install in this way.
-Malware infection is almost always a result of some carelessness on the part of the PC user.